socprime/Azure-Sentinel/Playbooks/Fortinet-FortiGate/PlaybooksOnPrem/Fortinet_ResponseOnURL/readme.md

     * Pre-defined Group Name: Group name which is created in firewall
     * Function app Name: Enter Function app name which is created as Prerequisite
     * Managed Identities Name: Enter the managed identity name (ex: managed identities name)
+    * KeyVaultName: Name of Azure Key Vault that will store API key
+    * secretValue: value of API key

 ### Post-Deployment instructions